 Arcade is Output’s plugin for playing around with sampled sounds and loops.
 This is not like a box of Fruit Loops which only contains so many colors and flavors.
 Arcade is a 15-voice sample playground that allows you to manipulate loops instantly by transforming them on the fly.
 The plugin has baked in modifiers and a 15-channel mixer with insert master bus and sends.
 Mom will definitely eat this up for breakfast.

-For the low price of $10 a month, Arcade gives access to a cloud-connected browser where new product Lines, Kits, and samples are delivered hot and fresh daily.
+Arcade gives access to a cloud-connected browser where new product Lines, Kits, and samples are delivered hot and fresh daily.
 New material shows up directly within the plugin, no need for additional downloads.